 We ask all businesses across the UK to support disadvantaged young people in education through long-term, needs-led collaborative partnerships.
 Business needs to support schools and education to ensure young people have the knowledge and skills they need to thrive.

-- There are 4.6 million children in the UK live in poverty1 .
+- There are 4.6 million children in the UK living in poverty1 .

-- Businesses report that they struggle to recruit school and college leavers with the essential skills need for work2.
+- Businesses report that they struggle to recruit school and college leavers with the essential skills needed for work2.

 WE ARE STRONGER IN NUMBERS